nasa/harmony-service-example/README.md

 If the Docker build does not complete and or this breaks your local Docker environment, try increasing the memory allocated to your Docker environment.

-If you'd like the Docker image to include a local version of the Harmony Service Library, set the `LOCAL_SERVICE_LIB` environment variable to its location and build:
+If you'd like the Docker image to include a local version of the Harmony Service Library, set the `LOCAL_SVCLIB_DIR` environment variable to its location and build:

-        $ LOCAL_SERVICE_LIB=../harmony-service-lib-py bin/build-image
+        $ LOCAL_SVCLIB_DIR=../harmony-service-lib-py bin/build-image

 2. (Optional) Deploy (publish) the Docker image to Amazon ECR: